 Today, like her first day almost a year and a half ago, is the most arduous.
 Once she disposes of the filth that's accumulated since the last time she was here, all she has to do is maintain.

 There aren't many surprises cleaning his house a second time.
 Bottles - some broken, some half-full, many empty - litter just about every surface.
 The only difference is there aren't as many considering he'd been gone last summer and autumn.
 Also, there are goose feathers and shit everywhere.
 Hazelle clears out all the trash in the living room and moves onto the kitchen before noon.

 At noon, Hazelle leaves for lunch as well as to check on the kids, then returns.
 She doesn't like cleaning but she finds she can lose herself in the work, focusing on dishes and laundry rather than fretting over things that won't pay her.

-A year ago, these pictures would have been dangerous.
-Or at least, she assumes they were because he had hid them for so long.
-Maybe he just didn't want to see them, which was understandable as well as upsetting.
-What had changed since then?
-The war?
+A year ago, these pictures would have been dangerous - or at least, Hazelle assumes they were because Haymitch hid them for so long; they definitely weren't here in the months prior to the Third Quell.
+Maybe he just didn't want to see them, which is both understandable and upsetting.
+Hazelle wonders what has changed since then.

-"My knife," is all he says, cagily.
+"My knife," is all he says.